Relintai/pandemonium_engine_docs/tutorials/3d/csg_tools.md

 Create a scene with a Spatial node as root node.

+Tip:
-.. tip:: The default lighting of the environment doesn't provide clear shading
+ The default lighting of the environment doesn't provide clear shading
          at some angles.
 Change the display mode using **Display Overdraw** in the 3D viewport menu, or add a DirectionalLight node to help you see clearly.